adperezmorales/gsoc-freebase-disambiguation-engine/gsoc-freebase-disambiguation-engine/README.md

 3. In the *target/* directory, find the bundle called `gsoc-freebase-disambiguation-{version}-jar`
 4. Install it in Stanbol using the Felix Web Console

-**Note:** This bundle depends on blueprints-core` and `blueprints-neo4j-graph` bundles.
-The pom of these bundles are contained in `src/main/resources` folder.
-You can build the bundles with `mvn clean package` command and install them into Stanbol
+**Note:** This bundle depends on blueprints-core` and `blueprints-neo4j-graph`.
+You have to download the source code from [Blueprints repository][2] and use the pom files located in *src/main/resources* folder of this project to convert them into bundles and install them in Stanbol

 ## Configuration ##